PM Modi Predicts End of BJD Rule in Odisha on June 4 | Politics

 - India

-Prime Minister Narendra Modi on Monday called himself ''son of Lord Jagannath'' and asserted that the expiry date of the BJD government in Odisha is June 4, the day the assembly election results will be announced.
+Prime Minister Narendra Modi on Monday asserted that the expiry date of the BJD government in Odisha is June 4, the day the assembly election results will be announced.

 Addressing his first election rally in the state, Modi urged people to give a chance to the BJP to make Odisha the number one state in the country.

-Modi said that his government at the Centre has set up 'Eklavya Model Residential' schools in tribal areas and the number of such schools has crossed 400, he said.

-''People belonging to ST, SC and OBC categories comprise seven per cent of his ministry,'' he said.

-PM Modi also claimed that Odisha has not benefitted from the Ayushman Bharat Yojana as the ''BJD government did not implement'' it in the state.
+He also claimed that Odisha has not benefitted from Ayushman Bharat Yojana as the ''BJD government did not implement'' it in the state.

 ''You have given 50 years to Congress and 25 years to BJD.
 Just give five years to the BJP.
 We will make Odisha the number one state in the country,'' Modi said at the rally.

+The assembly and Lok Sabha elections in Odisha will be held simultaneously.

 ''I have come here to invite you to the swearing-in ceremony of BJP's CM on June 10.
-On that day, we will implement the Ayushman Bharat-Pradhan Mantri Jan Arogya Yojana, which the Naveen Patnaik government has been resisting.
+On the very day, we will implement the Ayushman Bharat-Pradhan Mantri Jan Arogya Yojana which the Naveen Patnaik government has been resisting.
 This son of Lord Jagannath will take care of all senior citizens under this scheme,'' Modi said.

-Responding to Modi's claim, senior BJD leader and Naveen Patnaik's close aide VK Pandian said, ''Patnaik would take oath as the chief minister of Odisha for the sixth consecutive time between 11.30 am to 1.30 pm on June 9.''
-PM Modi, however, said Odisha would get ''new energy and new leadership after the assembly elections''.

-''A person, who lives, understands and takes pride in Odia culture and tradition, can help resolve the problems of Odisha at a faster pace...,'' the PM said.
+Referring to Patnaik's alleged weak command over Odia language, Modi said: ''A person, who lives, understands and takes pride in Odia culture and tradition, can help resolve the problems of Odisha at a faster pace...''.

-It is alleged that BJD chief Naveen Patnaik does not have command over the Odia language.

-Odisha has fertile land, mineral resources, and sea coasts, but people are still poor, Modi claimed.
+He appealed to the people to allow BJP to serve the state for once and it is Modi's guarantee that Odisha will be turned into the number one state in the next five years.

-The prime minister also said Odisha lags behind in every development parameter despite having huge resources like mineral wealth, and a vast coastline.
+The prime minister said Odisha lags behind in every development parameter despite having huge resources like water, fertile land, rich mineral wealth, and a vast coastline.

 ''Who is responsible for Odisha's backwardness?
-Why are the people of resource-rich Odisha still poor?
-The answer is rampant loot by Congress, which ruled the state for 50 years, and then the BJD for the next 25 years.
-The BJD is sinking, while the Congress is a spent force and the BJP is the only ray of hope for the people,'' he said.
+Why are the people of resources-rich Odisha still poor?
+The answer is rampant loot by Congress, which ruled the state for 50 years, and then the BJD for next 25 years.
+The BJD is sinking, while Congress is a spent force and the BJP is the only ray of hope for the people,'' he said.

-The prime minister also said that the BJP has given the country's highest post to a daughter of Odisha.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)